Ask us a question - live help!

 Census data is useful for researching places & people’s lives over time, or at a point in time.
 Sometimes information about individuals is available too.

 The earliest systematic collection of information about Australia's residents occurred in 1788.
 The colonies and states regularly collected data in musters or censuses, up until the first Australian (national) census in 1911.

 Taking the census, A/S23/04/81/137

 What is a census?

-A census or return records information about a population.
-The same information is collected at the same time from everyone across a specified area.
+A census (or 'return') records information about a population.
+The same information is collected at the same time from everyone across a specific area.
 Information is collected from people where they are staying at the time of the census.